 So what causes PTSD to develop in the first place?

 In my opinion, a Vietnam tour of duty was an experience of “extremes.”
 Extremes that ordinary everyday citizens rarely experience.
 Well, maybe a few do experience a few of them, but not like we did in a never-ending ongoing series of extremes.
 We were thrown into an extreme humanitarian culture shock by the Vietnamese lifestyle and standard of living or lack of it, which apparently was the Vietnamese “norm” for them.
-Certainly nothing at all like suburbia Pennsylvania!
+Certainly nothing at all like my suburbia in Pennsylvania.
 Then there was the climate shock of overwhelming Jungle heat and humidity and extreme amounts of monsoon rainfall.
 There was frequent extreme exhaustion.
 Times of extreme anger and times of extreme loneliness and homesickness, along with some times of extreme boredom.
-Periods of Extreme fear when facing the unknown dangers of going on to the next mission.
-More times of extreme fear that goes along with coming under small arms rifle fire or under larger incoming explosions.
-There was the extreme fear for your life and the real possibility that you or your buddies may die, and some did.
+There were periods of extreme fear when facing the unknown dangers of going on to the next mission.
+And then more times of extreme fear that goes along with coming under small arms rifle fire or under larger incoming explosions.
+There was extreme fear for your life and the real possibility that you or your buddies may die, and some did.
 58,000+ did.

-Is there any wonder that some of us came home from the war with our heads all messed up as a result of the cumulative effect of the extremes?
-In my opinion, being exposed to some of the types of extremes that I described is enough to inadvertently and unknowingly to us, rewire our brains and cause PTSD, just the same as our exposure to agent orange inadvertently and unknowingly to us caused deadly damage to our bodies years later.
+Is there any wonder that many of us came home from the war with scrambled cerebrums as a result of the cumulative effect of the extremes?
+In my opinion, being exposed to some of the types of extremes that I described is enough to inadvertently and unknowingly to us, rewire our brains and cause PTSD, just the same as our exposure to agent orange inadvertently and unknowingly to us caused deadly damage to our bodies with devastating effects showing up years later.
 These are the things that we now live with.